 - When performing Agent update - in combination with Update distribution job.

-- For newly installed agents - manually when creating sync.conf for it.
+- For newly installed agents - when creating sync.conf for it.
 In the end config should look like this at minimum:

 For new installation on Windows: